zacario-li/caffe2_Cpp_example/README.md

 ## **Project description**
 use caffe2 c++ api to load pretrained model.
-I use a mp4 file to test squeeznet with CPU.
+I use a mp4 file to test squeeznet with CUDA.
-Next step, I will try to modify it running with CUDA
+Next step, I will try to modify this code running with opencl.

 ## Notice:
 Build caffe2 with opencv which already installed on your system(mine is ubuntu 16.04)